Fireplace Doors Open or Closed?

-This question has raised some controversy and you will find conflicting answers depending on where you land with your search on the topic.
+This question of when to close glass doors on a fireplace has raised some controversy and you will find conflicting answers on the topic.
 One answer that Google mistakenly promotes says this: "Closing your fireplace doors doesn't make your fire burn longer.
 Allowing your fireplace doors to remain open will promote better airflow.
 Oxygen is a key element in healthy-burning fires.
 If your fireplace doors are shut, oxygen cannot reach the flames".
 That's a very misleading statement because some doors are specifically designed with a draft assembly that feeds air to the fire when the doors are closed.
 More about this later.

-The truth is, very few fireplace doors are designed to be burned with the doors closed, so most places that sell fireplace doors will say you cannot burn them with the doors closed.
-That is more of a brand specific statement than a rule of thumb.
-All of the fireplace doors sold at home centers like Home Depot and Lowe's must be burned with the doors open.
+Fact: Most glass fireplace doors are not designed to be closed with a fire burning, so online stores that only sell doors that must remain open will say you cannot burn them with the doors closed.
+ALL of the doors sold at home centers like Home Depot and Lowe's MUST be burned with the doors open.
 Pleasant Hearth, a popular brand sold on Amazon is one of those brands.
 On the other hand, our main brand Design Specialties makes doors that CAN be burned with the doors closed.
 They even have a lifetime warranty on the glass.
+Other brands may require that you add very expensive ceramic glass in order to burn with the doors closed.

 The size of each glass panel in a door should not be more than 4 square feet per pane.
 This combined with 1/4" thickness is an important in order for the glass to handle the heat with the doors closed.
 If you watched the video mentioned above, the glass screen that shattered was is a single pane of glass roughly 40 x 30, which is over 8 square feet.
 It's no surprise a piece of glass that large would explode when set right in front of a hot fire.
 A properly designed glass door would have had 4 panes of glass closer to 1.75 square feet each, which is about 4.5 times smaller than the glass that shattered in the video.